Orenjonas/natural_language_processing_with_disaster_tweets/README.md

 I will create a local jupyter notebook to experiment with and implement different methods, for later submission to the kaggle website when the predictions are satisfactory, and the notebook is readable and concise.

+## TODO:
+- Model is overfitting
+    - Reduce the number of hidden units?
+    - What is the best dropout rate for LSTM
+    - How does embeddings affect model complexity?

 ## Things to try
 - Use a docker image
 - Use "location" and "keyword" in analysis?